View images of before and after treatment of multiple skin conditions at DermConsult.View Our Expertise

 Urticaria (hives) is characterised by pink or white weals (areas of raised skin) that are often itchy and surrounded by redness.
-Urticaria is often accompanied by angioedema which is deeper swelling in the skin caused by dilated blood vessels.
-Usually the individual weals clear within 24 hours without leaving a trace, but new weals may continue to develop for a prolonged period which can last weeks.
+Urticaria is often accompanied by angioedema which is deeper swelling in the skin, usually involving eyes and mouth, caused by dilated blood vessels.
+Usually the individual weals clear within 24 hours leaving a trace, but new weals may continue to develop elsewhere on the skin.
+This process last weeks or months.

 Urticaria is a result of mast cells (cells involved in the immune system) releasing a substance called histamine.
 The specific cause for this reaction is often not found but sometimes a trigger can be identified.
 Examples are infections, physical contact with an allergen (such as an animal), medication and sun exposure.
 In majority of cases urticaria is self-limited but may require treatment while active.